 How to Spend a Day at Baby Beach Aruba

 How to Rent a Cabana at Baby Beach Aruba

-We do suggest reserving your cabana in advance because they go quickly.
-The cabanas are set up like a half-tent, so they block both the sun and the wind.
-Each cabana comfortably fits two lounge chairs under it.
-The cabana will be set up near the restaurant, along the left side of the beach.
+The cabanas are set up in a half-tent style, which does a great job blocking both the sun and the wind.
+Each cabana comfortably fits two lounge chairs and is positioned near the restaurant along the left side of the beach.

+How to Spend a Day at Baby Beach Aruba